ImY0mu/SMMO-chat/README.md

 # SMMO chat client - windows software
+## Latest Version: 0.6.2-beta
+Coming soon
 ## Version: 0.6.0-beta
 [Download](https://bit.ly/31jEsnS)
 #### Developed by Y0mu#0703
+### Patch notes
+#### 0.6.2-beta
+- Small UI changes
+- Added new options to Player Action menu (Gift diamonds, View Market)
+- Added new feature "Quick Action" -> Set which you would like to use in settings (Usage: Shift + Left Click on player's name)
+- Added new feature "Chat Flow" -> Set which you would like to use in settings (Reverses the flow of chat [Top -> Bottom] | [Bottom -> Top])
 ### Features:
 - Custom themes -> option to add, remove, customize, export or import themes.
 - Option to stay always on top of windows